-Jet aerators find application in industries and have rarely been used in municipal treatment plants.
-They have low alpha factors like fine pore diffusers, do not foul and suffer low SAEs due to the need to pump water and compress air.
+Jet aerator finds application in industries and has rarely been used in municipal treatment plants.
+They have low alpha factors like fine pore diffuser, do not foul and suffer low SAE due to the need to pump water and compress air.

 • The following slide shows efficiencies of various aeration devices in conditions typical of municipal wastewater treatment plants.
 Three columns are provided: The left most is the clean water aeration efficiency or SAE.

 • The next two columns show process water efficiency, at 2 mg/L DO concentration.
 Two columns are needed for the effectiveness of the fine pore, and fine bubble devices will vary with SRT.
-Long SRT systems remove surfactants more rapidly, which elevates the alpha factor.
+Long SRT systems remove surfactants more rapidly, which elevates the Alpha reason.

 • The data in the table are supported by published tests, but there can be site-specific considerations that alter the results.
 The table results should not be used as a general guideline and not for design.
 Aeration efficiency should always be verified by transfer testing.